yessinek97/Satisfaction-Analysis-Solution-For-Phone-Service-Providers/README.md

 we've devided the code into 3 notebooks, one for each dialect: final_bert_transfer_learning-english.ipynb, final_bert_transfer_learning-french.ipynb and final_bert_transfer_learning-tunisien.ipynb.

 In order to execute the "final_bert_transfer_learning_french" notebook you need to create the following hierarchy:
 "train" folder
-"test"
+"test" folder
 "pos" and "neg" folders under "train"
 "pos" and "neg" folders under "test"

 DataEnoding.ipynb and answersGenerator.ipynb are related to the next part for which we needed to have our dataset restructured into a data warehouse to later feed it to PowerBI for analytical purposes.